 By comparing exterior noise levels with interior requirements, and considering background noise levels, a project’s required level of window or curtain wall acoustic performance can be inferred either in specific frequency bands or by using one of the single-number rating systems described in this article.

 With glazed façades dominating urban landscapes, the strides made to improve the energy efficiency of glass are well-documented and generally well-understood.
-However, much more quietly, the framing members of wall and window systems have also been re-engineered.
-The performance improvements in these less-discussed components are poised to add up to big gains in efficiency.
+However, the framing members of wall and window systems have also been re-engineered.

 In the December 2014 issue of The Construction Specifier, Dean Lewis wrote about the North American Fenestration Standard/Specification for Windows, Doors, and Skylights’s (NAFS’) short-form specification.
 American Architectural Manufacturers Association/Window and Door Manufacturers Association/Canadian Standards Association (AAMA/WDMA/CSA) 101/I.S.
 2/A440, serves as the basis for product certification as required by the International Building Code (IBC).